Fields of activities

 @johnny_miller_photography

 At the Hanns Seidel Foundation we strongly believe in a multi-level government system, as it was established in South Africa through the country’s Constitution.
-Local authorities have a direct influence on the livelihoods of citizens and play an important democratic and developmental role.
+Local authorities have a direct influence on the livelihoods of citizens and have an important democratic and developmental role to play.
 The functioning and accountability of local government structures is crucial for delivering essential services like water, electricity or refuse collection to the communities and to encourage the involvement of the people in creating the future they want.

 By examining and evaluating the strengths and weaknesses of existing structures and legislation we aim to make a contribution to the advancement of good governance in South Africa and the region.
 Current information and analysis are freely available in a dedicated Local Government Bulletin.